Suraj-H/movie_rental/README.md

 ### Database Transactions

-The rental creation endpoint uses MongoDB transactions for data consistency:
+The rental creation and return endpoints use MongoDB transactions for data consistency:

 ```javascript
 const session = await mongoose.startSession();